 But that isn’t all the island has to offer.
 Grand Case Tuesdays in February, March, and April are a great opportunity to view local artwork, hear live music, and sample culinary delights.
 Whether you’re looking for traditional dishes like chicken colombo or roasted meats from local farmers, you’re sure to find something you’ll enjoy.

-Islanders love the outdoors and often spend time snorkeling, sailing, and paddleboarding in the calm, turquoise waters.
+Outside of academic commitments, students often enjoy outdoor activities such as snorkeling, sailing, and paddleboarding.
 Not in the mood for swimming?
 Join a local soccer match on sandy fields, hike through lush green hillsides, or host a beachside barbecue.

-The best thing about St. Martin, however, is its welcoming community.
+For medical students relocating from around the world, the island’s welcoming community helps ease the transition from an intensive academic environment.
 It’s a place where cultures blend in the most beautiful way.
 Two nations share one island to become one people.
 Life here feels like a celebration, and there’s always something new to discover.
 From food to history to nature, St. Martin offers a vibrant way of life that’s truly unforgettable.

 Still Have Questions?
 We Can Help